Camp Lockett: Convalescent hospital activated in 1944

 In July 1944, the Army Service Forces activated the Mitchell Convalescent Hospital at former Camp Lockett.
 The hospital was the first Army Service Forces convalescent hospital in the United States.
 To expand the original Camp Lockett hospital, many buildings were moved and converted to hospital wards and other uses.
 The hospital was named in honor of Civil War physician, Salis W Mitchell.

 Prisoner of war camp established in 1944

 Concurrent with activation of the convalescent hospital was the establishment of the prisoner of war camp in the 28th Cavalry Regiment area.
 The POW camp, a branch of the Riverside County Camp Haan, housed Italian and German prisoners of war, who worked in all phases of hospital operation, including services, maintenance, and construction.
 German and Italian prisoners were transferred from Camp Haan to Mitchell Convelesent Hospital.
 The hospital closed on March 22, 1946.

 Base closure

 The convalescent hospital remained active at Camp Lockett until June 1946, when the facility closed and the installation was declared surplus.
 Starting in 1949 the Army began to close the base.
 Leased properties reverted to their original owners, 600 acres were transferred to the County of San Diego, and 39 acres were transferred to the Mountain Empire Union High School District.
+Part of it was repurposed as a juvenile detention ranch facility by San Diego probation department.
+The Juvenile Ranch Facility was located at Camp Lockett.
+There were two primary facilities, Rancho del Campo and Rancho del Rayo.